hestiacp/hestiacp/README.md

 ```bash
 wget https://raw.githubusercontent.com/hestiacp/hestiacp/release/install/hst-install.sh
 ```
-If the download fails due to ssl validation, please be sure you've installed the requirement ca-certificate package - you can do this with the following command:
+If the download fails due to an SSL validation error, please be sure you've installed the ca-certificate package on your system - you can do this with the following command:
 ```bash
 apt-get update && apt-get install ca-certificates
 ```